 - You can use a highball glass if you don’t have a hurricane glass.

-- We made our juices from fresh fruit but you can use juice from the grocery store.
+- We squeezed our juices from fresh fruit but you can use juice from the grocery store.

 Daryl & Mindi Hirsch